AfterRain007/AfterRain007/README.md

 ## About Me
 * 🎓 Undergraduate Student at Islamic University of Indonesia.
 (Graduating on 25th Of May 2024)
-* 💻 Highly Passionate About the World of Data, From Visualization to Machine Learning and Deep Learning Models.
+* 💻 Highly Passionate About the World of Data, From Visualization to Deep Learning Models.
 * 🌍 Based in Tangerang, Indonesia.